Lineage of Curriculum

 The Blue Easel Club follows a proud lineage of education.

 The Club’s linage of a celebration of life comes from New Orleans photographer, Johnny Donnels, whose world-renowned French Quarter Studio celebrated life, music and photography.
-Founded the year of Donnels' passing, the Blue Easel Club's pledge is to keep and foster celebration, camaraderie, music and happiness in learning.
+Founded the year of Donnels' passing in 2009, the Blue Easel Club's pledge is to keep and foster celebration, camaraderie, music and happiness in learning.